-This guide details all the steps required to build an FPV quadcopter.
+This guide details all the steps required to build an FPV drone.
 I’ve built more quadcopters than I can remember(well, I probably could if I gave some more thought to it) but I remember how frustrating and difficult the first quad seemed.

 This guide on building a quadcopter will take you all the way from basic soldering to fully assembling your quadcopter.
 It assumes you are a complete beginner, but you do know basic electronics(negative, positive, what voltage is), and you’re familiar with the parts of a quadcopter.

 - You have a pair of FPV goggles